stef/pwdsphinx/man/oracle.md

 configure this.
 If you have clients that have less than 1G RAM, it might be possible to increase the difficulty to the maximum level where those devices will not be able to solve the ratelimting puzzles.
-Rate-limiting in general should not be noticable, only if dozens of get requests are served to the same record.
+Rate-limiting in general should not be noticeable, only if dozens of get requests are served to the same record.
 At the highest level the solution should take about 20-40 seconds (depending on your cpu).